Megakuul/opensail/README.md

 Static configuration options are provided via vite environment variables (defaults defined in `.env`).

 > [!NOTE]
-> Notice that the project structure does not follow any best practice and is specifically designed to fit this use case.
+> Notice that neither project structure nor coding style follows any best practice.
+The application is specifically designed to fit this use case.